KseniyaKerzhner/rsschool-cv/cv.md

 My current job is not related to development and IT.
 In 2021 received a master's degree in civil engineering.
 My current purpose is to change job.

 ## Skills and Proficiency:
- - HTML5, CSS3, JavaScript, Git
+ - HTML5, CSS3
+ - JavaScript
+ - Git, GitHub

 ## Code example:
 codewars kata Convert to Binary